the world is always ready to receive talent with open arms

 Examples:

-1. For Red Acorn Design, I created a website back-end for small e-commerce sites.
-I customize the front-end for each one, and I drop in the new design each time.
+- In my web design business, I created a website back-end for small e-commerce sites.
+I customized the front-end for each one, and I dropped in the new design each time.

-2. If you don’t want to create your ow, you can sometimes re-brand other peoples.
+- If you don’t want to create your own, you can sometimes re-brand other peoples.
 Search for “white label software” or “rebranded software” on Google.
+You will need to add value to it through support, design, consultation, etc.

 Product + Automated Delivery

 I pay you $30 for an ebook you wrote.
 You worked for a month to write it and get it up on your website.
 But you work 0 minutes for each sale, because the payment and delivery is set up automatically.
-Furthermore you can sell a potentially infinite number to a potentially infinite audience.
-You focus your time on marketing and drinking martinis.
+After the break-even point for your time, all sales are profit.

 How to do it:

-1. Turn some of your creative capital into a packaged product that you can sell.
+- Turn some of your creative intelligence into a packaged product that you can sell.

 Examples:

-• Set up a regular product store but automate fulfillment through drop shipping or similar solutions.
+- Set up a online retail storefront but automate fulfillment through drop shipping or similar solutions.
 Amazon offers order fulfillment services now—they will stock and ship your products for you.

 Recurring Income Model